KaitoKid/PortfolioResumeWorkshop/README.md

 # Portfolio & Resume Workshop
-A portfolio and resume workshop with HTML5UP and deployed on Azure
+A portfolio and resume workshop with HTML5UP to be hosted on Azure

 ## Requirements